bxparks/AceTime/USER_GUIDE.md

       a signed integer, just like the old 32-bit Unix systems.
 This method will fail just after 2038-01-19T03:14:07Z, even though the underlying date object is still valid.
+* `forDateString()`
+    * Various classes provide a `forDateString()` method to construct the object from a human-readable string.
+These methods are mostly meant to be used for debugging.
+The parsers are not robust and do not perform very much error checking, but they may be sufficient for your needs.
+    * `ZonedDateTime::forDateString()` cannot support TZ Database zone identifiers (e.g. "America/Los_Angeles") because the AceTime library does not load the entire TZ Database due to memory constraints of most Arduino boards.
+* `ZonedDateTime::forComponents()`
+    * The `ZonedDateTime::forComponents()` method takes the local wall time and `TimeZone` instance as parameters which can be ambiguous or invalid for some values.
+        * During the Standard time to DST transitions, a one-hour gap of illegal values may exist.
+For example, 2am (Standard) shifts to 3am (DST), therefore wall times between 02:00 and 03:00 (exclusive) are not valid.
+        * During DST to Standard time transitions, a one-hour interval occurs twice.
+For example, 2am (DST) shifts to 1am, so all times between 01:00 and 02:00 (exclusive) occurs twice in one day.
+   * The `ZonedDateTime::forCommponent()` methods makes an educated guess at what the user meant, but the algorithm may not be robust, is not tested as well as it could be, and the algorithm may change in the future.
+To keep the code size within reasonble limits of a small Arduino controller, the algorithm may be permanently sub-optimal.
 * `BasicZoneSpecifier`, `ExtendedZoneSpecifier`
     * Tested using both Python and Java libraries.
     * Python [pytz](https://pypi.org/project/pytz/) library supports dates only